 At Walker Wallace PLC, we have significant experience dealing with workers’ comp insurers, self-insured employers, administrative law judges and the Kentucky Workers’ Compensation Board.
 We assist injured workers with claim forms to present a complete and accurate report of the injury, and we represent you when your claim is denied or the insurer refuses to pay properly.

-Turn to our attorneys when you’re injured at work
+Turn to our attorneys in Louisville when you’re injured at work